 Do the work

-Complete any projects required to bring your Shared Space into compliance with new requirements.
+Complete any projects required to bring your Shared Space into compliance with our requirements.

-You must do the work before we reimburse you.
+You must complete this work before we reimburse you.

 Gather your documents